NivekGnu/2800-202510-BBY25/README.md

 - STRIPE_SECRET_KEY={YOUR KEY}
 - STRIPE_WEBHOOK_SECRET={YOUR KEY}

-4. Fork this repository for yourself and place your ".env" in the folder It should be in the main folder (you should see index.js as well)
+4. Fork this repository for yourself and place your ".env" in the folder.
+It should be in the main folder (you should see index.js as well)

 ## Features